anthdm/superkit/README.md

 This command will run the seed file located at `cmd/scripts/seed/main.go`

 # Creating views with Templ
-Gothkit uses Templ as its templating engine.
+superkit uses Templ as its templating engine.
 Templ allows you to create type safe view components that renders fragments of HTML.
 In-depth information about Templ can be found here:
 [Templ documentation](https://templ.guide)

 # Validations